worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Do they?
 I mean, really?
 These things are millions of miles apart, in the hardest vacuum imaginable, experiencing radiation and temperature extremes.
 Maybe they're testing the link.
 Making sure it works before they need it for something important."

-Sarah considered this.
+Liv considered this.
 "Need it for what?"

 "That's the question, isn't it?"